 - Sugar

-It really is that simple!
-Some recipes online call for thickeners like cornstarch, but by simply simmering the mixture for longer and allowing it to thicken naturally, we can use just sugar and milk.
+It is that simple!
+Some recipes online call for thickeners like cornstarch, but we can use sugar and milk by simply simmering the mixture for longer and allowing it to thicken naturally.

 How to make Vegan Sweetened Condensed Milk